harvardartmuseums/data-grinder/README.md

 # Data Grinder

-A simple script for running an image through third party computer vision services that extract faces, text, colors, and tags.
+A simple script and service for running an image through third party computer vision services that extract faces, text, colors, and tags.

 ## Requirements